Berkeleyisms

 Cal Student Central: “Cal Student Central” is the office that helps students navigate several student-facing departments at Berkeley, including the Financial Aid and Scholarships Office, Office of the Registrar, Accounts Payable, and Billing and Payment Services.
 The office is located in Sproul Hall, which is the main building up the Sproul Plaza-facing steps.

-Croads: “Croads” is a nickname for Cal Dining’s Crossroads, which is one of the main dining halls near campus by Unit 2.
+Croads: “Croads” is a nickname for Berkeley Dining’s Crossroads, which is one of the main dining halls near campus by Unit 2.

 Croads or Crossroads, the dining commons at the corner of Bowditch and Channing Way.